mink/notate/readme.md

 # Notate

-Notate is a tool for Eloquent that allows you to work with JSON columns efficiently.
-Notate allows you to create complete `HasOne`, `HasMany` and `BelongsTo` relationships using the properties of your column's JSON data.
+Notate is a tool for the Laravel Eloquent ORM that offers several utilities to help you interact with JSON fields.
+Notate allows you to create complete `HasOne`, `HasMany` and `BelongsTo` relationships using properties defined in a JSON field.

-Notate also allows you to automatically convert JSON columns of your models into a format you can work with, and conver it back into JSON when you need to update the database.
-By default, any specified JSON columns will be converted into a `Collection` instance, but can be configured to be convert into an object, an array or any class that takes an array as a parameter.
+Notate also allows you to automatically convert selected JSON fields into a format you can work with.
+Unlike using accessors and mutators, this conversion will allow you to interact with the data directly.
+When it is time to update the database, the field will be converted back into a valid JSON object.

+By default, any specified JSON columns will be converted into a `Collection` instance, but can be configured to be converted into an object, array or any class that takes an array as a parameter - allowing you to parse the JSON however you like.

 ### Installation

-Run the following command in your terminal in the directory of your project.
+Run the following command in your terminal in the directory of your Laravel project.

 ```
 composer require notate/notate